Sphereon-Opensource/SIOP-OID4VP/README.md

 10. Client does a HTTP POST to redirect_uri from the request (and the aud in the response): https://acme.com/siop/v1/sessions using "application/x-www-form-urlencoded"
 11. Web receives the ID token (auth response) and uses the RP's verify method
-12. RP performs the validation of the token, including signature validation, expiration and Verifiable Presentations if any.
+12. RP performs the validation of the token, including withSignature validation, expiration and Verifiable Presentations if any.
 It returns the Verified Auth Response to WEB
 13. WEB returns a 200 response to Client with a redirect to another page (logged in or confirmation of VP receipt etc).
 14. From that moment on Client can use the Auth Response as bearer token as long as it is valid